-With the second world war as a backdrop the film follows the trail of the filmmaker’s father through industrial structures, moody forests, and surreal half desert, alongside abstract, highly detailed, and fast moving images.
-The film material itself tells a compelling story in form, colour and rhythm.
-A variety of chemical, bio-chemical and mechanical techniques were used for the creation of these animated ‘direct’ images.
+With the second world war as a backdrop the film follows his trail through industrial structures, moody forests, and surreal half desert.
+In addition, the film material itself tells a compelling story in detailed and complex abstract images.
+A variety of chemical, bio-chemical and mechanical techniques were used for the creation of these animated ‘direct’ intrusions on photochemical emulsion.

 Taking a selection of my father's vast archive of landscape photographs as a starting point, I embarked on an investigation of the possibilities for creating 'landscapes' directly on motion picture film material.